 Which brings me to the second metric that typically defines a micro-influencer; follower count.
 It’s the simplest definition of this group that most people can get on board with.
 And, while we can all agree that micro-influencers have a smaller number of followers, nobody can quite agree on exactly what that number should be.

 There are some companies out there that specialize in running micro-influencer campaigns at a really huge scale - but I’m not going to name names, so put down your pitchforks.
-If you analyze the influencers participating in those campaigns, they typically fall in the range of 100-1000 in followers.
-Which we feel is just a little too small to make any kind of real impact.
-Even my mother's account gets more engagement than most of the influencers participating in those campaigns.
-So, be wary if you’re having an agency run your micro-influencer campaigns.
-You definitely want to check to make sure the size of the participating influencers is going to be worth your while.
+If you analyze the influencers participating in those campaigns, they typically fall in the range of 100-1000 followers, which - for our client base - is a little too small to make the kind of impact larger brands want and need.
+Besides, my mother's account gets more engagement than most of the influencers participating in those campaigns.
+So, be wary if you’re having an agency pitching micro micro-influencer campaigns.
+You definitely want to check to make sure the ROI you get by using an influencer with a tiny audience will be worth your

 At the 3k - 20k follower range, you will still see a broad enough reach while being able to cash in on higher engagement rates.
 But, how do they manage this?